rasheedja/simplex-method/README.md

 extractObjectiveValue :: Maybe (Integer, [(Integer, Rational)]) -> Maybe Rational
 ```

-There are similar functions for `DictionaryForm` as well as other custom types in the module `Linear.Util`.
+There are similar functions for `DictionaryForm` as well as other custom types in the module `Linear.Simplex.Util`.

 ## Usage notes